-Take action!
-If you’re looking to explore this type of workout, Davis suggests reaching out to personal trainers at your local gym or joining a club that specializes in weight or functional training, like a CrossFit facility.
+Take action: If you’re looking to explore this type of workout, Davis suggests reaching out to personal trainers at your local gym or joining a club that specializes in weight or functional training, like a CrossFit facility.
 “Keep an open mind and don’t be afraid to ask questions.
 We all have to start somewhere.
 Many people in this section of the fitness world remember that and are happy to help out.”
-These are the body confidence tricks worth stealing.
+These are body confidence tricks worth stealing.

 Shift the dialogue

-Take action!
-The next time a friend zeros in on their flaws, try giving him or her a compliment and then shifting the focus of the conversation.
+Take action: The next time a friend zeros in on their flaws, try giving him or her a compliment and then shifting the focus of the conversation.
 “Speak up and kindly express your desire to shift the dialogue.
 If certain friends or family members choose to remain stuck in their ways, consider creating healthy boundaries and an exit strategy when sensitive topics come up in conversation,” Davis suggests.
-This will not only help lift your friend up, but also help give your self-esteem a boost, too.
+This will not only help lift your friend up but also help give your self-esteem a boost, too.

 Cut out negative media

 Take action!
 “It can be helpful to avoid media sources that you find promote or feed into your negative body image and self-esteem,” says Henderson.
 “This might be different for everyone, so it is important to reflect on how different social media sites, websites, magazines, and TV shows make you feel.
 Then, cut out the sources that make you feel low.”
-If the thought of cutting out certain media sources seems overwhelming, Henderson suggests doing a one-week trial and taking note of how you feel before and afterward.
+If the thought of shutting out social media seems overwhelming, Henderson suggests doing a one-week trial and taking note of how you feel before and afterward.
 “Seeing evidence of improved mood and body image might help to realistically resist the draw of compelling media sources,” Henderson adds.

 Live a well-rounded life